torgear/tortools/readme.md

 It includes 2 batch scripts, an instuctions text file and a readme.

-Credit goes to Ocmer_ and Lemon_King for the instructions and the batch scripts.
+Credit goes to Ocmer_ and Lemon_King from the SWTOR Forums for the instructions and the batch scripts.